Liar Books

 Don’t think I ignored male authors out of spite, I did not.
 I read Robert Louis Stevenson, HG Wells, and Oscar Wilde–I laughed out loud when I read “I’ve been telling the truth all this time, can you ever forgive me?”
 (I know, I know, a play not a novel but it hefted and felt like a book).
 Wilde was a genius in being delightfully rotten.

 My point of view about the world and the ‘momentous,’ moments of my life shrank compared to the literature in front of me.
 For example, I believe now in evil as an entity with a personality (I still believe Satan exists and is an enemy of God) after I read the books of HG Wells.
 I felt delightfully wicked because I don’t think that’s what the author intended being an atheist.
-An author can write but not dictate a mind into a lemming type thinking, that takes a book club.
+An author can write but not dictate a mind into lemming-type thinking; that takes a book club.

 I became so absorbed in the restitution of my lies that my long-lost friends wondered what had become of me.
 I refused invitations and my parents drove in from the suburbs one Sunday afternoon to make sure I wasn’t dead and bloated in my apartment.
 My father walked down to the sports bar after seeing I was okay and my mother picked up “The Invisible Man,” and read it.